Kate Middleton Will Continue To Receive An Inheritance From Princess Diana Well Into The Future

-When Princess Diana passed away in 1997, she was reportedly worth roughly $31.5 million that included jewelry, stocks, cash, clothing, investments, and more.
-Although, as previously reported by Inquisitr, the royal’s family did not completely honor her wishes as laid out in her will, her sons William and Harry both inherited large sums, some of which will be passed onto their wives Kate Middleton and Meghan Markle.
+When Princess Diana passed away in 1997, she was reportedly worth roughly $31.5 million, which included jewelry, stocks, cash, clothing, investments, and more.
+Although, as previously reported by Inquisitr, the royal family did not completely honor her wishes as laid out in her will, her sons, William and Harry, both inherited large sums, some of which will be passed onto their wives, Kate Middleton and Meghan Markle.
 As the wife of Prince Charles’ eldest son, Kate is entitled to some things that Meghan is not.

 The most talked about item that Kate Middleton inherited that once belonged to Princess Diana is her 12-carat sapphire ring.
-In honor of his mother Prince William gave Kate the ring when he proposed to her.
-It’s a move that not only reflects William’s love for his mother but also is exactly the kind of thing Diana hoped her sons would do with her jewelry.
-In a letter about what she wanted to be done with her belongings upon her death, she wrote, “I would like you to allocate all my jewellery to the share to be held by my sons, so that their wives may, in due course, have it or use it.
-I leave the exact division of the jewellery to your discretion.”
+In honor of his mother, Prince William gave Kate the ring when he proposed to her.
+It’s a move that not only reflects William’s love for his mother, but is also exactly the kind of thing Diana hoped her sons would do with her jewelry.
+In a letter about what she wanted to be done with her belongings upon her death, she wrote the following.

+“I would like you to allocate all my jewelry to the share to be held by my sons, so that their wives may, in due course, have it or use it.
+I leave the exact division of the jewelry to your discretion.”

 When Charles purchased the 12-carat sapphire ring for Diana many years ago, he paid $37,000 for the ring.
-Today, it’s estimated to be worth about $500,000 according to Cheat Sheet.
+Today, it’s estimated to be worth about $500,000, according to Cheat Sheet.

 Why Meghan Markle & Kate Middleton Can Wear Tiaras, But Eugenie & Beatrice Can't #Royals #MeghanMarkle #KateMiddleton (via @Fox411) https://t.co/E2r7TuANlC